Manager: Damon Bristo

 “My favorites in this group included Second Prize winner Anthony Kalil, who sang an impassioned ‘E lucevan le stelle’ from Tosca.
 A big, beautiful sound from a handsome fellow who has already seen the beginnings of a successful career.”
 Taminophile, October 28, 2013 - Licia Albanese-Puccini Foundation Competition

-Praised by the New York Times as an “excellent tenor” with a voice that has “ping and richness,” American tenor Anthony Kalil is currently a member of the prestigious Lindemann Young Artist Development Program at the Metropolitan Opera.
+Praised by the New York Times as an “excellent tenor” with a voice that has “ping and richness,” American tenor Anthony Kalil recently completed his tenure as a member of the Lindemann Young Artist Development Program at the Metropolitan Opera.

 Mr. Kalil is the recipient of a 2014 Encouragement Award from the George London Foundation, a 2013 Sara Tucker Grant from the Richard Tucker Foundation and Second Prize in the 2013 Gerda Lissner Competition.
 In the 2011 Metropolitan Opera National Council Auditions, Mr. Kalil was awarded a prize as a Semi Finalist.